Low-depth Hamiltonian Simulation by Adaptive Product Formula: Adaptive product formula

-With a given set of Pauli words $\{O_j\}$, the first-order error is a quadratic function, whose minimum obtains at the solution of the linear equation $A \vec\lambda =C$.
-Therefore, the coefficients $\{\lambda_j\}$ can be determined by solving the linear equation, either by applying the inverse matrix $A^{-1}$ or by an iterative algorithm.
-The accuracy of time evolution at each time $t$ can be bounded up to error $O(\Delta \delta t)$, and $\Delta$ serves as a handy measurable quantifier to estimate the quality of the time evolution with a choice of $\vec O$.
-To construct the circuits that approximates the exact evolution at each time $t$, we choose a series of Pauli words $\{P_j\}$ from the operator pool (such as the Hamiltonian terms) and add the optimal one that gives lowest $\Delta$ to the circuit. {As the total error can be bounded by $\epsilon\leq T\sqrt{\max\Delta} $ , we can set a threshold $\dcut=T^2/\epsilon^2$, and if $\Delta>\dcut$ for the new circuit, we repeat to add new operators until $\Delta<\dcut$.
-This adaptive circuit construction process suppresses the effect of the algorithmic error in the time evolution to $\epsilon$.}
+With a given $\vec O$, $\Delta^2$ is a quadratic function with respect to $\vec \lambda$, whose minimum can be obtained at the stationary point where $\frac{\partial}{\partial \lambda_j} \Delta = 0$ for all $j$.
+This is equivalent to $ \sum_{j'} A_{jj'} \lambda_{j'} = C_j $, or $A \vec\lambda =C$ (in a vector form).
+Therefore, the coefficients $\vec \lambda$ can be determined by solving the linear equation, either by applying the inverse matrix $A^{-1}$ or by an iterative algorithm.
+We note that in practice when the solution $\vec\lambda$ has a large vector norm, one may need to modify the linear system so that a solution with a smaller norm can be obtained.
+This is important because the norm of $\vec{\lambda}$ is directly related to the finite time step error (see \autoref{SM:error-finite-step}) and measurement cost (see \autoref{SM:shotnoiseanalysis}).
+The accuracy of time evolution at each time step can be bounded by error $\mathcal{O}(\Delta \delta t)$.
+Therefore, $\Delta$ (or $\Delta^2$) serves as a handy measurable quantifier to estimate the quality of the time evolution with a choice of $\vec O$.
+To construct a circuit (which can be represented by $\vec O$) that approximates the exact evolution with a short circuit depth and a guaranteed simulation accuracy, we can just add a new Pauli word to $\vec O$ and see the change of $\Delta$.
+In the single-step strategy, we iterate over all the Pauli words in the Hamiltonian and add the Pauli word that gives the lowest $\Delta$ to $\vec O$.
+As the total error can be bounded by $\varepsilon_{\mathrm{total}}\leq T \max\Delta $ given small $\delta t$, we can set a threshold $\dcut=\varepsilon_{\mathrm{total}}/T$, and if $\Delta>\dcut$ for the new circuit, we repeat to add new operators until $\Delta<\dcut$.
+This adaptive operator-adding (circuit construction) procedure can suppress the algorithmic error in time evolution to any given $\varepsilon_{\mathrm{total}}$ with proper $\dcut$ and $\delta t$.